snltd/illumos-telegraf-plugins/README.md

   some (e.g. SMF) won't.
 Suck it and see.
 I'd be delighted to receive  PRs if anyone modifies the code to work right across SunOS.
-* I have no interest in getting any of these plugins merged with the official Telegraf distribution.
-Illumos is a serious minority interest these days, and I can't imagine the Telegraf people have any desire to be encumbered with support for it.
+* I have no interest in getting any of these plugins merged with the official Telegraf distribution. illumos is a serious minority interest these days, and I can't imagine the Telegraf people have any desire to be encumbered with support for it.
 There are also difficulties in testing and cross-compilation, because the KStats module uses CGo.
 If someone wants to chase this, make a fork, or in any way improve the end-user experience, help yourself.
-* You can only run the tests on an Illumos box.
+* You can only run the tests on an illumos box.
 Properly mocking all the KStat calls wasn't something I wanted to get involved in.

 All of that said, I've found the plugins reliable and useful.